dr-mushtaq/natural-language-processing-projects-python/📚Chapter 2 Sentiment Analysis (Text Classification)/3-Negative and Positive Frequencies.md

 - Frequency dictionaries can be created manually or automatically.
 Manually created frequency dictionaries are created by counting the frequency of each word in a corpus.
 - Automatic frequency dictionaries are created using statistical techniques.

+# Using Frequency Dictionaries for Logistic Regression

+We’ll now learn to generate counts, which you can then use as features in your logistic regression classifier.
+Specifically, given a word, you want to keep track of the number of times, that’s where it shows up as the positive class.
+Given another word you want to keep track of the number of times that word showed up in the negative class.
+Using both those counts, you can then extract features and use those features into your logistic regression classifier.

 ### References